emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Functions

-The SQL language supports all SQL plugin [common functions](https://opensearch.org/docs/latest/search-plugins/sql/functions/), including [relevance search](https://opensearch.org/docs/latest/search-plugins/sql/full-text/), but also introduces a few function synonyms, which are available in SQL only.
+The SQL language supports all SQL plugin common functions, including relevance search, but also introduces a few function synonyms, which are available in SQL only.
 These synonyms are provided by the `V1` engine.
-For more information, see [Limitations](https://opensearch.org/docs/latest/search-plugins/sql/limitation).

 ##### Match query

-The `MATCHQUERY` and `MATCH_QUERY` functions are synonyms for the [`MATCH`](https://opensearch.org/docs/latest/search-plugins/sql/full-text#match) relevance function.
+The `MATCHQUERY` and `MATCH_QUERY` functions are synonyms for the MATCH relevance function.
 They don't accept additional arguments but provide an alternate syntax.

 ###### Syntax